 Final report is available for review and comment

 The 2016 Elm Creek Watershed Total Maximum Daily Load (TMDL) study established pollutant load reductions for numerous impaired lakes and streams in the Elm Creek watershed in Hennepin County.
 Among the implementation actions identified in the TMDL and the subsequent Watershed Restoration and Protection Strategy (WRAPS) report was the systematic completion of Subwatershed Assessments (SWA).
 A SWA is a more intense, finer-scaled look at a small area of land to identify potential pollutant load-reducing Best Management Practices (BMPs) down to the field or lot level.
 A SWA provides the framework for targeting BMPs to where they will be most effective at improving and protecting downstream water resources, and where they make the most sense based on soils and topography.

 The purpose of the Rush Creek Headwaters SWA is to evaluate conditions in that part of the Elm Creek watershed that is tributary to the upper part of the North Fork Rush Creek and to the upper part of the South Fork Rush Creek as well as the area draining to Henry Lake.
 The outcome of this SWA will be a prioritized list of the most feasible and cost effective practices to address the requirements of the several impairments in this study area.
 Commission, Hennepin County, and City staff and other partners can then work with willing landowners to implement these practices.

 The Rush Creek SWA was undertaken in part with funds awarded through a Board of Water and Soil Resources Accelerated Implementation Grant.
-The draft report and accompanying Appendices can be viewed here.
+The Final Report and accompanying Appendices can be viewed here.
 Comments can be sent to Diane Spector, firstname.lastname@example.org